Escovitch fish is my take on a popular Jamaican dish of fried fish with spicy, almost pickled vegetables flavoured with thyme & allspice.

 Yes, but you will need to adjust the timing and use two pans because the fillets cook really quickly!

 Start by cooking the vegetables!
-Then when you are at the final 10 minutes should you heat the pan to cook the fish.
+Then, when you are in the final 10 minutes, you should heat the pan to cook the fish.

 Do I have to use Scotch bonnet peppers?

-No, as with all use of chilli peppers you should tailor it to your preference to tolerance of capsaicin.
+No, as with all use of chilli peppers, you should tailor it to your preference and tolerance to capsaicin.

 What is malt vinegar?

-Its sharpness is contrasted with almost caramel-like nutty flavours.
-If you are struggling to get some, use a plain white vinegar or a cider vinegar.
+Its sharpness is contrasted with almost caramel-like, nutty flavours.
+If you are struggling to get some, use plain white vinegar or cider vinegar.
 I would personally avoid wine vinegars.

 Serving Suggestions